wlads/reefpoints/_posts/2013-05-09-tildes-ember-training.md

 github: danmcclain
 category: ember
 social: true
-summary: "We sent a group of developers to the Ember.js training that Tilde taught at Bocoup Loft this week"
+summary: "We sent a group of developers to the Ember.js training that Tilde taught at Bocoup Loft"
 published: false
 ---

-This week, Yehuda Katz and Tom Dale of [Tilde](http://tilde.io) ran their 3-day [Introduction to Ember.js Training](http://www.tilde.io/training/) at [Bocoup](http://bocoup.com/) here in Boston.
+A couple weeks ago, Yehuda Katz and Tom Dale of [Tilde](http://tilde.io) ran their 3-day [Introduction to Ember.js Training](http://www.tilde.io/training/) at [Bocoup](http://bocoup.com/) here in Boston.
 I, along with Amanda, Doug and Chris, attended the training.